As you might guess, that question reflects many different people asking roughly the same question in different ways.

 Windows File Explorer Search

-Run Windows File Explorer, click on This PC, and the search box near the upper right will indicate “Search This PC”.
+A second way to search is through File Explorer.
+Open Windows File Explorer, click on This PC, and the search box near the upper right will indicate “Search This PC”.

-Type the name, or partial name, of the file into this search box.
+Type the name (or partial name) of the file into this search box.

 The search may take some time.

-You can open a document directly from the search results by double-clicking on it; open the folder containing the file, by right-clicking on it and clicking on Open file location; or copy or move the file as you like.
+You can open a document directly from the search results by double-clicking on it; open the folder containing the file by right-clicking on it and clicking on Open file location; or copy or move the file as you like.

 Searching in Command Prompt